fblascogarma/google_ads_backend/README.md

 They can learn about what they can do with Google Ads API and **get a clear idea of how a finished solution could look like**.

-If this project helped you, please **give it a star**, and if you have suggestions, they are more than welcome.
+If this project helped you, please **give it a star**.

+Give us your feedback [here](https://forms.gle/khdLQ7gDrU8i4p2j9) please.
+Any feature requests, bugs, satisfaction with the project, or others.

 Thank you!